-It is pointed out that, generally, in the investigation, the hourlyvolumes for both road-types I and II were registered in classes having a band width of 100 vehicles per hour for each driving direction.
-It will be evident that in this way the same class of hourly-volume will indicate quite different traffic circumstances for roads of road-type II (with essentially one lane per driving direction), than for roads of road-type I (with, in general, two lanes per driving direction).
-The division into two road types is no more than a means to make the influence of various factors affecting relative road risk, to some extent, evident.
-The same applies to the distinction between passenger cars and goods vehicles as discussed in Chapter 2.
+It is pointed out that, generally, in the investigation, the volumes per hour for both road-types I and II were registered in classes having a band width of 100 vehicles per hour for each driving direction.
+It will be evident that in this way the same class of volume per hour will indicate quite different traffic circumstances for roads of road-type II, with essentially one lane per driving direction, than for roads of road-type I with, in general, two lanes per driving direction.
+The division into two road types is no more than a means to make the influence of various factors affecting relative road risk, to some extend, evident.
+The same applies to the distinction between passenger cars and goods vehicles.

 Finally, it must be pointed out, that accidents on road sectors such as road entrances and exits, would not be included in the investigation.
-The pattern of accidents established cannot be applied directly to such accidents, which occur relatively infrequently on road of type I. With regard to the difference in road risk between roads of type I and II, it is more important that accidents occurring on intersections have been included in the investigation, simply for the sake of emphasising the greater degree of discontinuity in road-type II.
+The pattern of accidents established cannot be applied directly to such accidents, which occur, relatively infrequently, on road type I. With regard to the difference in road risk between roads of type I and II, it is more important that accidents occurring on intersections have been included in the investigation, simply for the sake of emphasising the greater degree of discontinuity in road-type II.